top of page

 Cons of Flipping Homes:

-• You may need a large amount of up-front cash or operating capital to cover the purchase of the property and holding the property while you flip it.
+• You may need a large amount of up-front cash or operating capital to cover the purchase and holding of the property while you flip it.

 • You need knowledge and know-how to flip the house quickly before it becomes a money pit.